The Stability of Boolean Networks with Generalized Canalizing Rules: Numerical Results

-In the first method of varying $\lambda_R$, we increase the proportion of nodes that have a single canalizing input from zero canalizing inputs to each node having one canalizing input.
+Figure 1 is a numerical test of the theory of Sec.
+III on networks with an increasing proportion of nodes with a single strictly canalizing input, where the proportion increases from zero to one.
 For each node in the network, we choose whether the node will have a canalizing input with probability $p_{can}$.
-When choosing a canalizing input $c$ to node $i$, we wish to maximize the inpact on $\lambda_R$, so we choose $c$ that has the minimum value of $K^{in}_c K^{out}_c$.
 When $p_{can} = 0$, $\lambda_R$ takes its maximum value; when $p_{can} = 1$, $\lambda_R$ takes its minimum value.